Suruchi Adarkar

-Suruchi Adarkar is an Indian Marathi actress who has featured in Marathi television serials.
-She started her career with an ad play Avagha Rang Ekachi Zhala.
+Suruchi Adarkar (born 25 April 1988) is an Indian Marathi actress who has featured in Marathi television serials.
+She started her career with an ad play Avagha Rang Ekachi Zala.
 She known for her portrayal in Zee Marathi's Ka Re Durava as Aditi Khanolkar.

 Life and career

 Adarkar appeared as Aditi in Ka Re Durava.
 She also acted a small role in the Hindi film Tathastu, wherein Sanjay Dutt was the hero.
 Apart from this, she supports women empowerment, an initiative by Zee Marathi Jagruti.
+In December 2023, She married Marathi actor Piyush Ranade.